Creative Resilience: Thriving in the Face of Disruption

 Social Media: Mounting reactivity:

-Social media selects for and amplifies outrage and a sense of fight-or-flight, dialing up our collective reactivity.
-This offers a disheartening horizon, a bleak, grey, seemingly inevitable path forward.
-A sense of decline and smothering pessimism that is toxic to joy, optimism and enthusiasm.
+Social media selects for and amplifies outrage and a sense of fight-or-flight, dialing up our collective reactivity and sense of threat.
+This offers a disheartening horizon, a bleak, seemingly inevitable path ahead.
+It’s easy to take on a sense of decline and smothering pessimism that is toxic to joy, optimism and enthusiasm.

 This toxic dynamic not only degrades our society and our democracy.
 It also can corrode the spirit and focus of a creative mind.

-But it is a misleading and manipulating construction, a false map of our world as well as our future.
-It is a self-administered poisoning that doesn’t merit our attention.
+Social media offers us a misleading and manipulating construction, a false map of our world and our future.

 The World Needs Creative People Like You!